Meet our team

 Rupa joined NHSBT CTU data management team in April 2017.
 Her first task with the team was primarily involved in building the trial database for the CRYOSTAT-2 trial.
 She is currently managing all aspects of processing the trial data.

 David has a Combined BSc (Hons) in Environmental Measurement Science and Electronics from University of Glamorgan.
 He worked for the Brecon Beacons National Park on database and geographic information systems programming, before moving to biodiversity data management with the Joint Nature Conservation Committee.
 David went on to work for the business intelligence team in the NIHR LCRN Eastern as data manager.
 He joined CTU in January 2018 and is mostly involved in CTU systems programming.

 Tel: 01223 588176

 Katie has a BSc (Hons) in Biological Sciences from University of Birmingham.
-She has over 10 years’ experience in data management and clinical research gained in the biotechnology industry and contract research organisations primarily in the fields of oncology and haematology.
-She went on to join the Safety and Quality Support Department at Addenbrooke’s Hospital specialising in applying the principles of root cause analysis to the investigation of serious patient incidents in the areas of oncology, haematology and imaging.
-Katie has returned to data management and joined the CTU as Senior Clinical Data Manager in January 2018.
+She has over 10 years experience in data management and clinical research gained in the biotechnology industry and contract research organisations, primarily in the fields of oncology and haematology.
+She joined the Safety and Quality Support department at Addenbrooke’s hospital specialising in applying the principles of root cause analysis to the investigation of serious patient incidents in the areas of oncology, haematology and imaging.
+Katie joined CTU as Senior Clinical Data Manager in January 2018.